hackzilla-project/TicketBundle/README.md

 ### Step 4: Roles

-All users can create tickets.
+All users can create tickets, even anonymous users.
 You can assign ROLE_TICKET_ADMIN to any user you want to be able to administer the ticketing system.

 ### Step 5: Create tables